Music of Kazakhstan: Kazakh rock

 Kazakh rock is a form of rock music in Kazakhstan, with lyrics written and performed both in Kazakh and Russian.
 Rock music has been popular in Kazakhstan, especially in Karaganda Region, since the 1960s, when it was popularized by The Beatles.
 During the Soviet era, Kazakhstan was exposed to both American and Russian rock.
 Local punk rock was started in Almaty in the late eighties by such bands as The Moloty, Subway and Po-1.
 Well-known Kazakh rock bands are Adaptatsiya, Ulytau, and Urker.

 Q-pop

 Q-pop or Qazaq pop is a comparatively new musical genre of Kazakhstan.
-The term was first coined in 2015.
+The term was coined in 2015.
 Q-pop originates from K-Pop, hip-hop, Western pop and J-Pop respectively.
 Kazakhstani entertainment company Juz Entertainment has been credited as the pioneer of the genre, with its boy group Ninety One debuting in 2015.
 Artists like Ziruza, Mad Men, DNA, Alba and CrystalZ also contribute to the genre.

 The prize-winning Kazakh singer Dimash Kudaibergen mixes pop with elements of classical music and traditional Kazakh folk music.
 In September 2022, Dimash caused a furor on Twitter after singing the Kazakh anthem before Gennady Golovkin's boxing bout against Canelo Alvarez.

 Kazakh singer Rukhiya Baydukenova specializes in pop vocals.
 She was the Grand Prix winner of the 2021 Slavianski Bazaar in Vitebsk International Festival of Arts, also known as the Slavic Bazaar.